hellonarrativ/api-docs/docs/tagmerchant.rst

 -------------

 The Narrativ advertiser tag allows Narrativ to track user behavior on an advertiser's site.
 Our auction system optimizes advertiser acquisition and ROI by analyzing data on page views and purchase behavior.
-Any other PII that is captured, such as names, email addresses, etc. will be hashed and never stored in plain text.
+Any other PII that is captured, such as names, etc. will be hashed and never stored in plain text.
 The tag runs asynchronously in the background so there is no impact to page load times.

 Implementation